 - Zig-Zagged in the weirdest ways possible in Touhou Seirensen ~ Undefined Fantastic Object: Nue Houjuu is a Cute Monster Girl with red and blue misshapen wings that look more like scythes and arrows than anything else... and in an inversion of the trope, it's the part about looking like a cute girl that she's ashamed of: She really wishes that her Shape Shifter Default Form actually looked like a horrifying monster, to the extent that she's even been using her power of Non-Identification to distort people's perception of her, appearing as a Mix-and-Match Critter for the last couple of hundreds of years.
 The trope is then played straight when Sanae Kochiya lays eyes on Nue, starts gushing about how cool she is, decides that they're going to become best friends and completely refuses to accept that Nue is a youkai... and Nue, keeping with the inversion of the trope, ends up feeling that Sanae's lack of fear of her validates her Freakiness Shame.

-- Occurs in Xenoblade Chronicles, though in regards to a Walking Spoiler.
-After they're finally reunited, Fiora starts explaining some of the perks with her new mechon body and starts getting insecure, telling Shulk he can walk away and say That Man Is Dead and she wouldn't blame him.
-Shulk shuts her down immediately, caring far more about her as a person than what she looks like.
+- Occurs in Xenoblade Chronicles 1, though in regards to a Walking Spoiler.
+After they're finally reunited, Fiora explains some of the perks with her new mechon body and starts getting insecure, telling Shulk he can walk away saying the Fiora he knew died in Colony 9 and she wouldn't blame him.
+Shulk shuts her down immediately, caring far more about her as a person than what body she was forced into.

 - A large proportion of Katawa Shoujo's fan base frequently make statements to this effect, especially about Hanako Ikezawa, who of the entire cast is the most obviously ashamed of her condition: severe burn scars covering half her body.